buisonanh/pneumonia-classification/README.md

 The preprocessed data is then divided into three sets: training, validation, and test sets.
 Images and their corresponding labels are stored in separate arrays.

-## <a name="visualize"> Visualize Data</a>
-A function named visualize_random_data is defined to visualize a random subset of the training data.
-This function displays a specified number of images along with their labels.

 ## <a name="neural-network"> Neural Network</a>
 A CNN model is defined using TensorFlow's Keras API.
 The model architecture includes convolutional layers, max-pooling layers, and fully connected (dense) layers.
 The model consists of several layers: